wp-plugins/spam-free-wordpress/readme.txt

 = Will the password update on cached post pages? =

-This has been tested this on many platforms, and in many different caching scenarios.
+This has been tested on many platforms, and in many different caching scenarios.
 So far every configuration tried has been successful.
 If a new comment will cause the page to be refreshed, then the password will be refreshed.

+= Does this plugin work in Multi-User mode? =

+Yes.

 == Screenshots ==

 1. Spam Free Wordpress has very powerful features that are optional, but most of the work blocking spam is automated upon plugin activation.

+2. If Spam Free Wordpress is installed correctly there will be a "Password:" field on the comment form.
+Each time a reader leaves a comment they type in that password, or copy and paste it, to leave a comment.

 == Upgrade Notice ==

-= 1.3.7 =
+= 1.3.8 =

 Upgrade immediately to keep your blog comment spam free.

 == Changelog ==

+= 1.3.8 =

+* Added screen shot of comment form password field

 = 1.3.7 =